Should I give my dog probiotic foods or supplements?

 Probiotics for dogs are the next wave to overcome us pet parents looking for ways to provide our furry companions with the best shot at life possible.
 With so much information to sift through on the internet about probiotics for dogs, it’s easy to get overwhelmed.

-At Big Dog, we put the pro in probiotic, so let us help clear up the difference between a probiotic supplement and a probiotic food.
+At Big Dog, we put the pro in probiotic, so let us help clear up the differences between probiotic supplements and probiotic foods.

 For starters, the biggest difference between probiotic foods and supplements is that probiotic supplements will often use strains at therapeutic levels, based on documented research, for example, some strains may benefit digestive related issues and some will help with mood, and have documented scientific evidence to support this.
 Probiotic foods can’t make these claims, but are great at promoting a diverse microbiome with beautiful live organisms that will happily make their way through your pet’s digestive system encouraging healthy flora.